pepsimemen/Corsair-Memes/README.md

 ## Proxy compatibility:
 - Tested on Caali's proxy only.
+- Opcodes provided for **NA** and **EU** for patch **79.07**.

 ## Setup:
 - Copy/paste all .def files from the protocol folder inside `<path to proxy>\node_modules\tera-data\protocol\`.
 - Copy/paste the opcodes (as appropriate to your region) from the map folder into the corresponding .map file within `<path to proxy>\node_modules\tera-data\map\`.
   - C_BROADCAST_CLIMBING
   - C_BATTLE_FIELD_START_OCCUPATION
 - Note: if opcodes are not provided for your region (and patch), you can log them yourself with tools such as https://github.com/Owyn/alex-packet-id-finder or https://github.com/Owyn/PacketsLogger.
 - Enjoy the memes!

 ## Commands (in the proxy channel):